Hurricane Carla: Louisiana

 In southeastern Louisiana, abnormally high tides lashed the coast, though no beach erosion was reported.
+Cameron Parish reported a high tide 7 ft above normal, causing water to enter some stores.
+The highest reported wind in the state was a gust to 60 mph in Cameron.
+In Lake Charles, sustained winds peaked at 44 mph and gusts reached 55 mph.
+The winds caused minor damage, limited to roofs, glass, and downed tree limbs.
+Winds caused a local river to reach 1 ft above flood stage.
 Rainfall was heavy, peaking at 13.9 in in Many.
-Other observed precipitation totals include 5.6 in in Baton Rouge, 5.57 in in Morgan City, 4.25 in in Shreveport, 3.16 in in New Orleans, 2.25 in in Lafayette, 2.19 in in Alexandria, 2.1 in in Jonesboro and West Monroe, and 1.37 in in Lake Charles.
-In the western portions of Louisiana, sustained winds peaked at 44 mph and gusts reached 55 mph.
-Only minor damage occurred, limited to roofs, glass, and downed tree limbs.
-Winds caused a local river to reach 1 ft above flood stage.
-The 11 tornadoes spawned by Carla in Louisiana destroyed 140 homes and 11 farm and other buildings, while causing major damage to 231 additional homes and 11 farm and other buildings.
-Additionally, 748 homes and 75 farm and other buildings suffered minor to moderate damage.
+The 11 tornadoes spawned by Carla in Louisiana destroyed 140 homes and 11 farm and other buildings, while causing damage to 979 additional homes and 86 farm and other buildings.
 Six fatalities and 199 injuries occurred, mostly related to the tornadoes.
 Damage in Louisiana totaled to about $25 million.
-A breakdown of losses include $6 million to agriculture, $5 million to buildings, $4 million to boats and beach property, $3 million to roads and bridges, $5 million to oil platforms just offshore, and $2 million in miscellaneous damage.
+A breakdown of losses include $6 million to agriculture, $5 million to buildings, $4 million to boats and beach property, $3 million to roads and bridges, and $2 million in miscellaneous damage.